 Where to buy the JR Pass outside Japan

-While it is possible to buy some JR Passes at certain locations in Japan (at a premium price), most Japan Rail Passes must be bought from an authorized JR Sales Agent before you get to Japan.
+While it is possible to buy JR Passes in Japan, most Japan Rail Passes are bought from authorized JR Sales Agents before you get to Japan.
 You must allow time to receive the exchange coupon and travel to Japan with the exchange coupon.
-The exchange coupon must be exchanged for a JR Pass within 3 months of purchase.

 There are two types of authorized sales agents for JR Passes.
 Those who have an actual sales office in countries outside Japan and those who sell online.